chettrick/stm32cubef4/Projects/STM32469I_EVAL/Demonstrations/readme.txt

  The system info module provides information about the core, supported eval boards, CPU speed and demonstration version.

+ For more details about the demonstration modules please refers to STM32CubeF4 demonstration (UM1743)

 @note Demonstration Firmware doesn't embed TouchGFX demonstration module.
       Free evaluation version of the TouchGFX demonstration, based on Draupner Graphics’ commercial graphic library, is available at www.touchgfx.com/stmicroelectronics